How we work

 Most engineering organisations don't have a tooling problem;

-redesigning how work moves through the pipeline — ticket flow
+of redesigning how work moves through the pipeline: ticket

 discipline, coordination overhead between teams, and the gap